gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

                 .. tab-item:: Q1

-                    Using the range function, write a for loop that displays the numbers from 0 to 5.
+                    Using the range function, write a for-loop that displays the numbers from 0 to 5.

                     .. code-block:: python